A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Preliminaries

 \subsection{Causal Path Diagram and the Selective-Door Criterion}

-The discussion in this paper is based on linear models, and the interpretation of bidirected edges is therefore slightly different from that in standard causal diagrams \citep{Pearl2009}.
-Accordingly, we distinguish our framework by using the term causal path diagram. \begin{defi}[Causal path diagram] Consider equation \eqref{eq: SEM}.
+We define the graph under consideration as follows. \begin{defi}[Causal path diagram] Consider model~\eqref{eq:SEM}.
 Let $\bm{V}$ denote the set of vertices, and let $\bm{E}$ denote the set of directed edges such that, for each $X_i \in \bm{V}$, the set $\bm{PA}(X_i)$ coincides with the parent set of $X_i$.
 In addition, let $\bm{B}$ denote the set of bidirected edges given by